GeniaPiano/school-app-new/README.md

 Project Overview: School Management CRM

 Compact School Management System, showcasing my skills as a junior developer.
-This small-scale web application streamlines school administration and enhances the educational experience.
+This small web application allows you to manage data for various types of institutions, such as language schools or dance studios.
 Access the live application here: https://menager.networkmanager.pl/